Reviewed by Dennison O., Florida Land Acquisition Analyst at Buy Land FL

 Sellers dealing with access, floodplain, or holding-cost concerns on coastal-adjacent parcels

-Owners who inherited land in St. Lucie County and do not want to keep paying taxes
+Owners who inherited land in St. Lucie County and don't want to keep paying taxes

 Absentee owners who no longer live near Fort Pierce